• Skip to primary navigation

 About Le Chef's Wife

 Bonjour!
 I am Anina Belle.
 I translate the fancy cooking of my Michelin-star trained French Chef Husband, Le Chef, into easy to make dishes that busy people with no culinary training (like me!) can make at home.
-We have two young kids (6 and 3) and I have a full time job in hospitality in addition to this blog.
+We have two young kids (7 and 4) and I run a marketing firm in addition to this blog.
 I strongly believe that even busy people deserve to eat well at home.

 Look inside our Kitchen with this recent Washington Post Article.
 We were recently featured on the TODAY SHOW for our recipes of French Onion Soup Gratinée and Moelleux au Chocolat.
 You can watch our full segment here: